 - Learn your legal rights as an injured maritime worker

-Even with other kinds of ships, loading and unloading is a part of the routine, and cranes are utilized for ships of all types and sizes to efficiently and quickly move cargo and supplies.
+Even with other kinds of ships, loading and unloading are routine, and cranes are utilized for ships of all types and sizes to move cargo and supplies efficiently and quickly.

-Container and cargo shipping is a huge industry and requires a lot of workers to load and unload cargo from ships of all sizes.
-In container shipping, huge cranes are used to hoist railroad containers onto and off large ships.
+Container and cargo shipping is a big industry requiring many workers to load and unload cargo from ships of all sizes.
+In container shipping, huge cranes hoist railroad containers onto and off large ships.

 Smaller cranes may be utilized in ports with smaller cargo containers.
 Some cargo loading and unloading is done by hand, with workers carrying loads on and off boats.